Aksyon/parser_fests/README.md

-My steps in programming parser.
+My first parser in Python.
-It help to get info about fests from webpage www.skiddle.com
+It help to get info about fests from webpage "www.skiddle.com".
+As a result all pages and common json file are saved.